If you’re wondering how long can you freeze salmon, this article is for you.

 Can Salmon Go Bad In The Freezer?

 Salmon is one of the healthiest and most delicious meats on the market.
-However, when you eat salmon that has gone bad, it not only tastes gross but you can also catch a disease.
+However, when you eat salmon that has gone bad, it not only tastes gross, but you can also get food poisoning.

 - Uncommon dark spots.